jazho76/speculative_execution_exp/README.md

 # Speculative Execution Exploit

-This is a minimal proof-of-concept demonstrating how speculative execution can be used to leak data via microarchitectural side effects, using the CPU cache as a side channel.
-The PoC is scoped to user-space memory to keep it reproducible and educational.
+This is an experiment demonstrating how speculative execution can be used to leak data via microarchitectural side effects, using the CPU cache as a side-channel.
+The experiment is scoped to user-space memory to keep it reproducible and predictable.

-## What this PoC demonstrates
+## What this experiment demonstrates

 - Transient execution of instructions past a faulting access before the fault is resolved architecturally.
-- Encoding secret data into cache state using a Flush+Reload side channel
+- Using a Flush+Reload oracle buffer to encode and later recover byte values from CPU cache timing.
-- Reliable byte-wise extraction via timing measurements
+- Reliable byte-wise extraction via timing measurements.
-- Noise reduction using repeated sampling and statistical decoding
+- Noise reduction using repeated sampling and statistical decoding.

 ## High-Level Overview